 - Support for personnel to edit or index publication material or to word process manuscripts or proposals

 - General operating supplies and services (including core facility use charges) for this project, including computer supplies and software, if clearly necessary for the project.
 Publication costs for journal fees are limited to $1,000.

-- Professional or lab services outside the U of M. May not exceed $5,000 or 20 percent of total GIA project cost, whichever is smaller.
+- Professional or lab services outside the UMN.
+May not exceed $5,000 or 20 percent of total GIA project cost, whichever is smaller.

 - Routine maintenance/repairs of equipment

 - Utilities (e.g. phone lines)

 - Transportation and/or per-diem expenses to a) gather data or use resources otherwise not available, or b) work with other colleagues on research of mutual interest.
 (Note: Most scholarly meetings and conferences intended primarily to report on research are not appropriate.)
 See rates and other travel information.
 Rates should be reduced proportionately for visits longer than one month in one locale, when it should be possible to make more economical arrangements.
 Explanation of long-term arrangements must be included in the budget justification section.